• Skip to primary navigation

 This will help keep your pup motivated and encourage them to continue learning.

-For successful stubborn puppy training, be sure to use treats your pup will find irresistible!
-Only give them during training sessions for best results.
+For successful stubborn puppy training, use treats your pup will find irresistible!
+For best results, only give them during training sessions.

 Be patient